Meinhard Nehmer

-Meinhard Nehmer (born 13 January 1941 in Boblin near Pölitz, Pomerania, Germany) is a former East German bobsledder who competed from the mid-1970s to the early 1980s.
+Meinhard Nehmer (born 13 January 1941 in Boblin near Pölitz, Pomerania) is a former East German bobsledder who competed from the mid-1970s to the early 1980s.
 Competing in two Winter Olympics, he won four medals with three golds (Two-man: 1976, Four-man: 1976, 1980) and one bronze (Two-man: 1980).
 Nehmer also carried the East German flag during the opening ceremonies of the 1976 Winter Olympics in Innsbruck.

 He also won four medals at the FIBT World Championships with one gold (Four-man: 1977), two silvers (Two-man: 1978, Four-man: 1979), and one bronze (Four-man: 1978).

 Nehmer grew up on Rügen, the son of a farmer.
 Prior to his role in bobsleigh, Nehmer competed in athletics as a javelin thrower, with a personal best of 81.5 m.
 After retiring from javelin competition at the age of 30, he was recruited into bobsleigh by coach Horst Hörnlein at the relatively advanced age of 32, although Nehmer initially believed that taking up a new sport at that age would not be worthwhile.
 At the time of his first Olympic success in 1976, he had only been bobsledding for three years.